combogenomics/MeStudio/README.md

 ## MeStudio ReplacR
 In order to properly run *MeStudio Core*, a pre-processing python-based script named *ms_replacR* has been implemented and is highly suggested to be used.
 You can find the source code here.
 *ms_replacR* expects four arguments:
-1. `-out`: *output directory*, in which results and log files will be written
+1. `-o`: *output directory*, in which results and log files will be written
 2. `-anno`: *genomic annotation*, in the GFF3 format
 3. `-smart`: *methylation annotation*, a sequencer-produced modified base calls in the GFF3 format
 4. `-f`: *genomic sequence*, in .fasta or .fna file format